svanoort/pyresttest/README.md

 ## Why YAML and not XML/JSON?
 - It's human readable and human editable
-- XML is extremely verbose, reducing readability
+- XML is extremely verbose, reducing readability, and tests are supposed to be written by people
-- JSON was considered -- it may be added eventually, once core features are filled in
+- JSON is actually a subset of YAML, so you still can use JSON to define tests, it's just more verbose